Tandang Sora National Shrine: History

 The Tandang Sora Shrine was "restored" by the Quezon City government in 2005 as a tribute to Melchora Aquino and the shrine was built in 2008 during the tenure of then-Quezon City Mayor Feliciano Belmonte Jr. Prior to the shrine's construction, a marker is already present near the site of the shrine although it is generally hidden from view from the public by houses.

 The Quezon City Council declared 2012 as Tandang Sora Year, a year-long celebration to mark the 200th birth anniversary of Melchora Auino.
 In line of the commemoration, there were efforts by the city government to have Aquino's remains which were then-located at the nearby Himlayang Pilipino exhumed and re-interred in the shrine.
 Such moves required approval from the Congress and their bid was helped by the approval of the National Historical Commission of the Philippines (NCHP) of the plan in 2011.
 The Himlayang Pilipino also gave consent for the exhumation of Aquino's remains.

 Melchora Aquino's remains were then re-interred at the Tandang Sora Shrine on January 6, 2012, on her birth day.
 The re-interment ceremony was led by Novaliches Bishop Antonio Tobias who blessed Aquino's casket.

 The memorial was later declared a national shrine on March 2, 2012, by the NHCP through a resolution.

+On February 19, 2025, the Tandang Sora Women's Museum, the Philippines's first women's museum, was opened at the shrine.